 Perhaps I should have faith in the science instead.
 The problem is, faith in which scientific theory and in which scientists?
 And what are the “criteria of theory-choice” for the layperson; never mind for the scientist?

 We can ask if the new physics which Roger Penrose demands - for a science of consciousness - is physics at all.
 It's of course the case that physics has often taken off in radically new directions.
 Nonetheless, that doesn't mean that every radically new direction is to be accepted or will prove to be successful or productive.
 And it doesn't mean that every new direction will remain securely in the domain of physics.

-What is the nature of Penrose's new physics?
+So what's the nature of Penrose's new physics?